Wapusk National Park

 Hours of operation

-The Parks Canada Visitor Centre is currently open.
+Parks Canada Visitor Centre

-Daily: 9 am to 12 pm and 1 to 4 pm
+Tuesday to Saturday: 9 am to 12 pm and 1 to 4 pm

 Limited park access year round.